-- sample preparation methods and quality control measures employed before dispatch of samples to an analytical or testing laboratory, the method or process of sample splitting and reduction, and the security measures taken to ensure the validity and integrity of samples taken; - relevant information regarding sample preparation, assaying and analytical procedures used, the name and location of the analytical or testing laboratories, the relationship of the laboratory to the issuer, and whether the laboratories are certified by any standards association and the particulars of any certification;

-- a summary of the nature, extent, and results of quality control procedures employed and quality assurance actions taken or recommended to provide adequate confidence in the data collection and estimation process; and - the author's opinion on the adequacy of sample preparation, security, and analytical procedures.
+- sample preparation methods and quality control measures employed before dispatch of samples to an analytical or testing laboratory, the method or process of sample splitting and reduction, and the security measures taken to ensure the validity and integrity of samples taken.
+Include(a) a statement whether any aspect of the sample preparation was conducted by an employee, officer, director or associate of the issuer, - details relevant information regarding sample preparation, assaying and analytical procedures used, the name and location of the analytical or testing laboratories, the relationship of the laboratory to the issuer, and whether the laboratories are certified by any standards association and the particulars of any certification; - a summary of the nature-and, extent, and results of all-quality control employed and cheek assay and other cheek analytical and to utilized, including the results and corrective actions takenprocedures employed and quality assurance actions taken or recommended to provide adequate confidence in the data collection and estimation process; and a statement of the author 2's opinion on the adequacy of sample preparation, security, and analytical procedures.

-Item 12 Data Verification
+Item 1612 Data Verification